angular/angular/tools/public_api_guard/material/paginator.md

 import * as i5 from '@angular/material/legacy-tooltip';
 import * as i6 from '@angular/material/core';
 import { InjectionToken } from '@angular/core';
-import { MatFormFieldAppearance } from '@angular/material/legacy-form-field';
+import { MatLegacyFormFieldAppearance } from '@angular/material/legacy-form-field';
 import { NumberInput } from '@angular/cdk/coercion';
 import { OnDestroy } from '@angular/core';
 import { OnInit } from '@angular/core';